hoanhan101/gray/_posts/2020-04-16-dont-call-yourself-a-programmer.md

 ---
 layout: post
-title: "Summary: Don't Call Yourself A Programmer by Patrick McKenzie"
+title: Don't Call Yourself A Programmer by Patrick McKenzie
 summary: This is for fairly bright young engineer with zero knowledge on how the real world actually works.
 category: Key-takeaways-from-important-reading
 tags: [blog, business, negotiation]